luiarthur/luiarthur.github.io/docs/math.md

 \end{aligned}
 $$

-Also, note that I am using the `Fira` font, and not the default KaTeX (serif) math font.
+Also, note that I am using the `Open Sans` font, and not the default KaTeX (serif) math font.